-Rube was a common nickname for hayseeds and farmboys, and Rube Waddell was definitely that.
+Rube was a common nickname for hayseeds and farm boys, and Rube Waddell was definitely that.
 He only pitched one season for the Cubs (before they were even called that) in 1901, and was only a .500 pitcher that season, but he blossomed as a pitcher the next season when he moved over to the upstart American League.
-He won 20 games or more four years in a row in the American League and was the most dominating strikeout pitcher of his era.
+He won 20 games or more four years in a row and was the most dominating strikeout pitcher of his era.
 He led the league in strikeouts for six years in a row.
 His best season was probably 1904.
 While pitching for the Philadelphia A’s, he struck out 349 batters in 383 innings pitched.
-But despite his Hall of Fame career (he was inducted to the hall in 1946), Rube was known even more for his off-the-field antics–which were considered completely bizarre.
+Despite his Hall of Fame career (he was inducted to the hall in 1946), Rube was known even more for his off-the-field antics, which were considered completely bizarre.
 For instance, he had a bad habit of leaving the dugout in the middle of games to follow passing fire trucks to fires.
 He also performed as an alligator wrestler in the off-season.
 And sadly, he had a horrible alcohol problem.
-He reportedly spent his entire first signing bonus on a drinking binge.
+Waddell reportedly spent his entire first signing bonus on a drinking binge.
 As you might expect, his odd behavior and excessive drinking led to constant battles with his managers and teammates.
 His A’s teammates hated him so much, they forced management to trade him to St. Louis in early 1908, even though he was the by far the best pitcher on the staff.
+Modern day historians believe Waddell was on the autism spectrum.
 Rube was only 37 years old when he passed away in 1914.

-Miller was coming off an all-star season in Arizona when the Cubs signed him to be their starting catcher in 2003.
-He handled the pitching rotation of Wood, Prior, Zambrano and Clement quite well, but his lack of hitting (.233 average) left the Cubs searching for a replacemnt.
+Miller was coming off an All-Star season in Arizona when the Cubs signed him to be their starting catcher in 2003.
+He handled the pitching rotation of Wood, Prior, Zambrano, and Clement quite well, but his lack of hitting (.233 average) left the Cubs searching for a replacement.
 In the 2003 postseason Miller was only 3 for 22.
 After the season ended he was traded for catcher Michael Barrett.

 The Cubs brought up the University of Texas product in 1988, and he appeared in 21 games for the team that year.
 After spending the 1989 season in the minors, he was released.
 Capel did make it back up to the big leagues with the Brewers in 1990, but he posted an almost unbelievable ERA of 135.00.

 Fondy was the starting first baseman for the Cubs for most of the 1950s.
-His best seasons were in 1953 (when he hit .309 and clubbed 18 homers) and 1955 (when he 17 homers).
-After the 1957 season he was sent to Pittsburgh along with color-barrier breaking teammate Gene Baker for Dale Long and Lee Walls.
+His best seasons were in 1953 (when he hit .309 and clubbed 18 homers) and 1955 (when he hit 17 homers).
+After the 1957 season he was sent to Pittsburgh along with color-barrier-breaking teammate Gene Baker for Dale Long and Lee Walls.

 ~Charlie Silvera 1924–2019 (Cubs 1957)